dopefishh/praatalign/README.md

 the initial settings file.
 If this is not the case the program will generate an error and terminate.

+##### Align current tier...
+This force alignes the entire tier against the wavefile with the given settings.
+Note that the *Setup forced alignment...* has to be run at least once to create the initial settings file.
+If this is not the case the program will generate an error and terminate.

 ##### Setup forced alignment...
 This button will generate the config file for the forced aligner to work with and must be used at least once before doing alignment for the first time.
 When